 Ken Getz is the founder of CISCRP and chairs the board of directors.
-He is also an associate professor at the Center for the Study of Drug Development, Tufts University School of Medicine where he directs sponsored research programs on clinical development design optimization and operating models; CRO and investigative site management practices; and study volunteer trends and policies.
+He is also a professor and the Deputy Director at the Center for the Study of Drug Development, Tufts University School of Medicine where he directs sponsored research programs on clinical development design optimization and operating models; CRO and investigative site management practices; and study volunteer trends and policies.
 Ken is also the founder of CenterWatch, a leading publisher in the clinical trials industry and one of several companies that he has sold.
 A well-known speaker at conferences, symposia, universities and corporations, Ken has published numerous articles and chapters in peer-review journals, books, and in the trade press.
 He is the author of two nationally recognized books for patients and their advocates including The Gift of Participation, and the recipient of several awards for innovation and scholarship.
 Ken has held a number of board appointments in the private and public sectors, including serving on the Institute of Medicine’s Clinical Research Roundtable, the DIA Foundation, the Consortium to Examine Clinical Research Ethics, and the Clinical Trials Transformation Initiative.

 Jessica Blaustein is the Director, Marketing and Development for Clarion Healthcare, a boutique life sciences consulting firm based in Boston.
 In this role, Jessica establishes new business relationships and leads a range of marketing and corporate outreach efforts.
 Prior to Clarion, Jessica was a Principal with JAMB Associates, where she conducted market assessments and primary market research for biopharmaceutical clients.
 Earlier, she was Manager of Communications with the Partnership for Organ Donation, a nonprofit organization dedicated to increasing organ donation for transplantation.